Paleobiota of the Klondike Mountain Formation: Eudicots

 Over a dozen different Rosaceae genera, both extant and extinct, have been identified in the formation providing some of the oldest reliable macrofossil records (excluding fossil pollen) for the family.
 Benedict et al. (2011) described first fossils for the prunoid genus Oemleria along with the oldest Prunus flowers.
 The Prunus flowers are complemented by leaf fossils representing five to six distinct morphotypes.
 Spiraea is known from an inflorescence with multiple flowers and leaves that are either from the genus or a closely related extinct type.
 The leaves frequently are preserved with a persistent stipule, a feature not found in modern Spiraea species.
 The firethorn genus Pyracantha and the South American genus Hesperomeles have been tentatively identified from leaves while Maloidea leaves belonging to either Malus or Pyrus have been found.
-Two distinct species of the Asian endemic genus Photinia are known, however only one of them Photinia pagae had been described as of 2007.
+Two distinct species of the Asian endemic genus Photinia are known, however only one of them Photinia pageae had been described as of 2007.
 The rosaceous genus Physocarpus had been reported by Hopkins and Wehr (1994) as also occurring in the formation, however subsequent examination of the fossils by Oh & Potter (2005) failed to find stellate trichomes which are a distinct feature of the genus.
 They noted the fossils might be stem Neillieae, the rose tribe containing both Physocarpus and Neillia, or possibly Rubus, Crataegus, or Ribes.